middlewares/php-session/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![SensioLabs Insight][ico-sensiolabs]][link-sensiolabs]

-Middleware to initialize a [php session](http://php.net/manual/en/book.session.php) using the request data and close it after return the response.
+Middleware to start a [php session](http://php.net/manual/en/book.session.php) using the request data and close it after return the response.

 **Note:** This middleware is intended for server side only